metanav/ElephantEdge/README.md

 Open [sketches/inferencing_demo/inferencing_demo.ino](sketches/inferencing_demo/inferencing_demo.ino) in the Arduino IDE and click on Sketch > Upload.

 ## Display Inferencing result using Mobile App
+The development of mobile app was done on MacOS with iOS target but it can be compiled on other supported platforms and can be deployed to the supported Android devices.
 ### Install Flutter
 Please follow installation instructions here: https://flutter.dev/docs/get-started/install